marcoaoteixeira/Nameless/README.md

 Nothing defined, use your good sense.

+### About The Code

+When I create a new extension method my point is to never throw an exception if the target instance is _null_.
+I'll always return the expected _default_ value.
+Only the cases where it's not possible to return a _default_ value I'll throw an _ArgumentNullException_.
+And that's it.

 ## Deployment

 I'm using GitHub Actions to act as a CI/CD.
 All files are located in the